College Republican National Committee: 21st century

-In 2013 Alexandra Smith became the first elected female national chair of the College Republicans organization, and the first female national chair of the CRNC.
+In 2013, Alexandra Smith became the first elected female national chair of the College Republicans organization, and the first female national chair of the CRNC.

+In 2021, two women claimed a senior member of the CRNC asked them to falsely accuse Clay Smith, chairman challenger to current CRNC Chairwoman Courtney Britt (then chair of the CRNC-affiliated Virginia Federation), of sexual misconduct.
+Texts obtained by the National Review between the women and the senior official and CRNC Chairman Emeritus Chandler Thornton confirmed the allegations brought forth by the two women.
+Britt stated that the scandal was a "false narrative" and that "If some grand conspiracy to accuse my former political opponent of sexual misconduct existed, I was certainly never aware of it" in response to accusations of her involvement.

+According to a letter published by National Review, Thornton used his powers as chairman to interpret CRNC bylaws in an unprecedented fashion in order to help elect Britt.
+British Magazine The Spectator claims that Thornton "groomed" Britt for a chairperson role within the organization.
+Along with this, the CRNC was accused of mismanaging funds, having allocated $1,050,000 to "digital marketing" over 2018 to 2021, despite having spent $164 on digital marketing in that time frame.
+According to OpenSecrets, in 2022 a majority of CRNC expenditures were for "fundraising mailings & calls," with no money being spent on digital advertising and only 2.6% of expenditures being spent on any sort of media.
+Along with this, the NYFCR's "2021 CRNC Dossier" alleges other financial crimes had been committed by the CRNC.

 The College Republican National Committee is a member of the International Young Democrat Union.

 Governance

 College Republican National Committee

-The College Republican National Committee (CRNC), is the national steering organization and oversight body for all 50 state federations, 1,500 campus chapters, and 250,000 College Republicans in the country.
+The College Republican National Committee (CRNC), has historically been the national steering organization and oversight body for all 50 state federations, reaching, at its apex, over 1,500 campus chapters, and 250,000 College Republicans in the country.
 The CRNC National Chairman and his or her national leadership team, including an executive director, political director, finance director, comptroller, national field director, national treasurer, national secretary, and 4 regional vice-chairs, are elected at the bi-annual College Republican Convention and are assisted by a full-time office staff.